HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 3. Design work for journaling variation.

-4. Add support for opening multiple files in either VFD SWMR writer or VFD SWMR writer mode.
+4.  **Vailin** Add support for opening multiple files in either VFD SWMR writer or VFD SWMR writer mode.
 See addition of the EOT queue in section 3.2.2 of the RFC, and related changes in sections 3.3 and 3.3.2.